 In all the years I've used telephones and Internet-based audio- and video-chat, it was always an "event."
 You call, you talk.
 You finish talking, you hang up.
 The difference here was that for 10 straight hours, my wife was virtually "in the room."
 For most of the time, we didn't talk.
 She was doing school work, and I was tending to my mom.
 When things happened in the room, visitors arriving, staff checking vitals, she interacted with them in the same way that a person physically in the room would, making conversation.
 I was just as meaningful when she'd go off to get a snack that we could see the empty chair in our office in California, as though that room were now just adjacent to the North Carolina hospital room.
 It wasn't a communications "event," it was just being there.
 "Telepresence" comes to mind.
 Usually referring to technologies that bring more sensory information than the familiar video and audio of our media world, it seems most appropriate here to describe this committed emotional congregation made possible through technological infrastructure more typically utilized for terse bursts of pure information.

-Upon further reflection, I remember that in my youth, I did on several occasions watch television while not talking to friends for hours.
+Upon further reflection, I remember that in my youth, I did on several occasions watch television while not talking to friends during a phone call - for hours.
 We were watching the same show, and not really talking but for an occasional "you still there?"
 In truth, that's kind of the same thing - emotionally, psychically sharing a common, if virtual, mental space.
 And in the same way, it's similar to my hospital/video-chat experience because of the intent, or lack thereof, to actively use the communications technology for interaction.
 It wasn't about what we said - it was about spending time with someone.

 The tech geek, futurist and creative thinker in me were all caught unawares by the powerful but unobvious meaning of this only recent possibility for mankind.
 It's something I think others would find similarly satisfying, particularly in the context of being able to provide long-distance emotional support for something like a hospital stay.